noralisaharr/noralisaharr/README.md

 ## Hi there 👋 I'm Nora Harr

 I'm a **Computer Science and English** major at **Northeastern University**.
-I’m passionate about the intersection of language, interpersonal communication, and technology.
+I’m passionate about the intersection of language, interpersonal communication, user experience, and technology.

 ---